Skip to content

 327. New Years Blind Whiskey Bottle Share

-Blind bottle showdown: Weller Full Proof, Redline Rum Cask, 291 Colorado Single Barrel & Barrel Dovetail go head-to-head with Rob Carter & Tyler Wilson.
+Weller Full Proof, Redline Rum Cask, 291 Colorado Single Barrel, and Barrel Dovetail go head-to-head blind with Jim, Brian, Rob Carter, and Tyler Wilson.

 The Bourbon Road Media Player